rwearden/nc-news/README.md

 ## Minimum Requirements

-To run this project you will need: - Node.js version ????? - PSQL version ?????
+To run this project you will need: - Node.js version v15.12.0